fieldtrip/website/development/project/testing_ft_vs_mne.md

     res = mne_ex_compute_inverse('/home/language/lilmag/Lilla/phantom_mne/phantomas-ave.fif',1,'/home/language/lilmag/Lilla/phantom_mne/phantomas-meg-inv.fif',1,1e-4,[]);

-The arguments ar
+The arguments are:

-fname_data - Name of the data file
+- fname_data - Name of the data file

-setno - Data set number
+- setno - Data set number

-fname_inv - Inverse operator file name
+- fname_inv - Inverse operator file name

-nave - Number of averages (scales the noise covariance) If negative, the number of averages in the data will be used
+- nave - Number of averages (scales the noise covariance) If negative, the number of averages in the data will be used

-lambda2 - The regularization factor
+- lambda2 - The regularization factor

-dSPM - do dSPM?
+- dSPM - do dSPM?

 I got a res structure.